quorten/quorten-blog1/_posts/2020-07-30-more-info-flux.md

 the de-tinned soldering iron gets exposed to flux, too, decreasing longevity at the soldering iron's tip due to the deliberate mildly corrosive properties of solder flux.

+Also, actually there's another issue, maybe more suspect than the solder flux.
+The fact that I was using a paper towel as my solder sponge meant that sometimes bits of the paper towel would get stuck to the soldering iron and burn... and therefore leave behind contaminants that could speed up corrosion on the surface of the soldering iron.

+Okay, okay, I think I get the idea.
+All of these ill effects together are what contributed to my problem of growing corrosion on the tip of my soldering iron.